aws-samples/aws-get-started-workshop/content/03-dev/02-set-up-common-dev-network.md

 4. Click **`Update`**.
 5. In the table at the bottom, click the **`Divide`** link to break down the block into smaller blocks.

-When you've reached block sizes from **`/20`** - **`/22`**, select a block size of most interest to you and record that CIDR range so that you can use it in the next step.

-### Determine Subnet CIDR Blocks
+### 5.3 Determine subnet CIDR blocks

-Once you've determined the VPC CIDR block, breaking it down into an equal size block per subnets is straightforward.
+Once you've determined the VPC CIDR block, you can use the following steps to break it down into an equal size block per subnet:

 1. Access the [Visual Subnet Calculator](http://www.davidc.net/sites/default/subnets/subnets.html)
 2. Enter your network address without the mask portion **`/nn`** the **`Network Address`** field.